kulbakin/psigate/README.md

 PSIGate API error code (RPA-0002, RIV-0019 etc.) and exception message with corresponding error message, refer to PSIGate API documentation for the full list of error codes and associated messages.

-There are several PHP API specific errors related to unexpected response format (AMME-0001 and XMLM-0001) and cURL (CURL-0001, CURL-0006 etc).
+There are several PHP API specific errors related to unexpected response format, cURL and other situations, their exception codes are prefixed with PAPI and CURL (e.g. PAPI-0001, PAPI-0002, CURL-0001, CURL-0006 etc).

+Be aware that if exception is not thrown, it doesn't mean the operation was successful in general terms.
+E.g. *AMMessenger::chargeImmediate()* returns *Invoice* structure in result even though tranasaction is declined by processing gateway and credit card is not debited.
+There is
+*Messenger::analyseTransactionResult()* method which can be used for checking if data structure contains error information.

 ## XML Messenger (XMLMessenger)